mendix/docs/content/en/docs/appstore/modules/genai/_genai-commons.md

 #### 3.2.2 Post-processing

-##### 3.2.2.1 Chat: Get Assistant Response
+##### 3.2.2.1 Chat: Get Model Response Text

-Use this to get the assistant response text from the model response.
+Use this to get the response text from the model response.
 In many cases this is the main value needed for custom further logic after the operation.

 ##### 3.2.2.2.
 Chat: Get References

 Use this to get the list of References that may be included in the model response.
-These can be used to display source information, content and citations on which the assistant response text was based according to the language model.
+These can be used to display source information, content and citations on which the model response text was based according to the language model.

 ## 4 Technical Reference {#technical-reference}